MicrosoftDocs/fabric-docs/docs/data-engineering/spark-job-concurrency-and-queueing.md

 > [!NOTE]
 > The jobs have a queue expiration period of 24 hours, after which they are cancelled, and users must resubmit them for job execution.

-Fabric Spark throttling doesnt have enforce arbitary jobs based limits and the throttling is only based on the number of cores allowed for the purchased Fabric capacity SKU.
+Fabric Spark throttling doesn't have enforced arbitrary jobs-based limits, and the throttling is only based on the number of cores allowed for the purchased Fabric capacity SKU.

 If the default pool (Starter Pool) option is selected for the workspace, the following table lists the max concurrency job limits.